Graphic Designers Dazzle Clients with words like Whitespace and Kerning

 v,

 Super small text (<10px) needs added letter spacing throughout, especially when reversed light on dark.
 Slightly spaced text makes it appear larger and less cramped without noticeably changing its structure.
-Also legibility is made worse when small type is set light on dark because reversed text always appears more bold, and in this case more cramped.
+Also legibility is made worse when small type is set light on dark because reversed type always appears more bold, and in this case more cramped.